cwhittaker1000/anopheleseasonality/README.md

-# Indian Anopheline Seasonality Systematic Review 📈🦟
+# anopheleasonality - Seasonality and Dynamics of Indian Anophelines 📈🦟

 ## Overview
 This repository contains the code used to analyse the results of a systematic review exploring the seasonality of various Anopheline species endemic to the Indian subcontinent.
 Briefly, a systematic review was carried out in order to identify entomological surveys in which mosquito collections had been conducted monthly (or finer resolution) over a period of at least a year.
 The collated entomological data was then analysed using a Bayesian Gaussian Process based approach in order to explore the patterns of seasonality displayed by different mosquito species.
 This work is not yet published, but has been pre-printed and is available on medRxiv: https://www.medrxiv.org/content/10.1101/2021.01.09.21249456v1.